groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/_index.en.md

     - title: "Comparing multiple PDF documents."
       content: |
         GroupDocs.Comparison allows you to [compare more than two documents](https://docs.groupdocs.com/comparison/net/compare-multiple-documents/).
 The operation is almost the same as when comparing two files.
 You just need to add more target files to the `comparer` class.
-        {{< landing/code title="How to compare three or more documents.">}}
+        {{< landing/code title="Watermarks modification.">}}
         ```java {style=abap}
         // Load the source document
         try (Comparer comparer = new Comparer("source.docx")
         {
-            // Specify the second file for comparison
+            // Search for watermarks to be updated
             comparer.add("target2.docx");

-            // Specify the third file for comparison
+            // Update desired properties
             comparer.add("target3.docx");

-            // Save comparison result to a specified file
+            // Save modified document to a specified path
             comparer.compare("result.docx");
         }
         ```